Sheikh Abdullah

 Sheikh Mohammad Abdullah (5 December 1905 – 8 September 1982) was an Indian politician who played a central role in the politics of Jammu and Kashmir.
-Abdullah was the founding leader of the All Jammu and Kashmir Muslim Conference (later renamed Jammu and Kashmir National Conference) and the 1st elected Prime Minister of Jammu and Kashmir after its accession to India.
+Abdullah was the founding leader and President of the All Jammu and Kashmir Muslim Conference (later renamed Jammu and Kashmir National Conference).
 He agitated against the rule of the Maharaja Hari Singh and urged self-rule for Kashmir.
+He is also known as Sher-e-Kashmir ("Lion of Kashmir") and Father of the State of Jammu & Kashmir ("Baba-e-Qaum").

-He served as the 1st elected Prime Minister of the Princely State of Jammu and Kashmir and was later jailed and exiled.
-He was dismissed from the position of Prime Ministership on 8 August 1953 and Bakshi Ghulam Mohammad was appointed the new Prime Minister.
+He served as the first elected Prime Minister of the Princely State of Jammu and Kashmir and Jammu & Kashmir as a State and was later jailed by Indian government citing his support to insurgents.
+He was dismissed from the position of Prime Minister on 8 August 1953 and Bakshi Ghulam Mohammad was appointed the new prime minister.
 The expressions 'Sadr-i-Riyasat' and 'Prime Minister' were replaced with the terms 'Governor' and 'Chief Minister' in 1965.
-Sheikh Abdullah again became the Chief Minister of the state following the 1974 Indira-Sheikh accord and remained in the top slot till his death on 8 September 1982.
+Sheikh Abdullah again became the Chief Minister of the state following the accord with Indira in 1974 and remained in the top slot till his death on 8 September 1982.
+His grandson Omar Abdullah currently Jammu Kashmir CM.

 Early life

-Sheikh Abdullah was born on 5 December 1905 in Soura, a village on the outskirts of Srinagar, two weeks after the death of his father Sheikh Mohammed Ibrahim.
+Sheikh Abdullah was born on 5 December 1905 in Soura, a suburb on the outskirts of Srinagar in the Vale of Kashmir, two weeks after the death of his father Sheikh Mohammed Ibrahim.

-As claimed by him in his autobiography Aatish-e-Chinar, his great- grandfather was a Hindu Brahmin of the Sapru clan, who converted to Islam after getting influenced by a Sufi preacher.
+As claimed by him in his autobiography Aatish-e-Chinar, his great-grandfather was a Kashmiri Brahmin of the Sapru clan, who converted from Hinduism to Islam after getting influenced by a Sufi preacher.
 His father had been a middle class manufacturer and trader of Kashmiri shawls.
 Abdullah was the youngest of six siblings.